TomK32/tomk32.github.io/_posts/2017-03-22-migrate-from-moped-to-mongo.markdown

 when one for my replica nodes fails is shit.
 Plain as that, the app's performance slumps immediately when one node fails and that's never acceptable.

-So, here's some stuff do you have to check for when upgrading, besides the [https://docs.mongodb.com/ruby-driver/master/tutorials/5.2.0/mongoid-upgrade/](very few things mentioned in the official docs) of course.
-You will also find the [http://www.rubydoc.info/github/mongodb/mongoid](API docs) most helpful.
+So, here's some stuff do you have to check for when upgrading, besides the [very few things mentioned in the official docs](https://docs.mongodb.com/ruby-driver/master/tutorials/5.2.0/mongoid-upgrade/) of course.
+You will also find the [API docs](http://www.rubydoc.info/github/mongodb/mongoid) most helpful.

 As usual: Having a lot of tests will help you, **write specs**.
 I can't repeat it often enough.
 In our case only 5% failed after updating the gem, I expected more in this 6+ yrs old application but a few commits later I saw the green light as a wiser man.